-- The original Exodus, of course, was the parting of the Red Sea so the Israelites could escape slavery in Egypt.
+- The original Exodus, of course, was Moses parting the Red Sea so the Israelites could escape slavery in Egypt.

 - Less prominent in Christian memory is the fact that Elijah also parted waters, making it possible to pass through a river dry shod.